marisst/Bestimate/README.md

 # Bestimate
-With this package you can train a neural network model to estimate JIRA issues from both publicly available and private repositories.
+With this package you can train a neural network model to estimate JIRA issues from public and private repositories.
 The solution was developed as a part of a master thesis project at Norwegian University of Science and Technology in Spring 2018.

 ## 1. Data Collection
 The model uses JIRA issue summary and description field text and reported time spent on issue completion to learn the relationship between them.
 If you will be running the model on a private JIRA repository, please jump over to [Fetching Data from JIRA Repository](#fetching-data-from-jira-repository).
 If you want to fetch data from several publicly available JIRA repositories, check [Bulk Fetch](#bulk-fetch).
 This package contains a list of publicy available JIRA repositories gathered by an exhaustive search on the Internet.
 However, you can use the commands described in the next section to find new publicly available repositories.